anumit-web/anumit-web/README.md

 -->

-- 🔭 I’m currently working on ...Artificial Intelligence.
+- 🔭 I’m currently working on ...
+Artificial Intelligence.
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ... new projects
 - 🤔 I’m looking for help with ...